ykankaya/pvimport/README.md

 #   Example: pve_lvm="/dev/pve"
 readonly pve_lvm="/path/to/lvm/vg"

-# Specifies the local path (remember to create it) on the proxmox machine
+# Specifies the local path (remember to create it) on the Proxmox VE machine
 # where the virtual machine files from the remote host will be copied.
 #   Example: local_storage="/xfs900/vmware"
 readonly local_storage="/path/to/local/vm/dump"